qunfengdong/BLCA/README.md

  - Other:
 	-h		Show program usage and quit
 ```
-During the process of setting up the database, NCBI's 16SMicrobial.tar.gz file, taxdmp.zip, and taxdb.tar.gz will be downloaded into a default folder: ./db/, and uncompressed.
-16SMicrobial.taxID.taxonomy under the ./db directory is the taxonomy file should be supplied to the 2.blca_main.py as the database.
+During the process of setting up the database, NCBI's 16SMicrobial.tar.gz file, and taxdmp.zip will be downloaded into a default folder: ./db/, and uncompressed.
+16SMicrobial.ACC.taxonomy under the ./db directory is the taxonomy file should be supplied to the 2.blca_main.py as the database.

 ### Step 2
 * Run your analysis with the compiled database.
 Please run: